Data Loading & Storage Tutorial¶

 The deserialized table is identical to the original — all types, column names, and values are preserved.

 Splayed tables store each column as a separate file on disk.
 This is Rayforce's native columnar format — faster than CSV and preserving exact types.
-Use .db.splayed.set to save and .db.splayed.get to load:
+Three functions cover on-disk tables:

 ┌────────┬───────┬────────────────────┐